conan-io/docs/howtos/visual_studio_packages.rst

             self.cpp_info.libs = ["HelloLib"]

-This recipe is using :ref:`the msvc_build_command() function <msvc_build_command>` to get a command string containing required commands to build the application with the correct configuration.
+This recipe is using the :ref:`MSBuild() build helper <msbuild>` to build the ``sln`` project.
+If our recipe had ``requires``, the ``MSBUILD`` helper will also take care of inject all the needed information from the requirements, as include directories, library names, definitions, flags etc to allow our project to locate the declared dependencies.

 The recipe contains also a ``test_package`` folder with a simple example consuming application.
 In this example, the consuming application is using cmake to build, but it could also use Visual Studio too.